vveisard/blue-ball/WORK.md

 # STORY determine transformation from camera to character

+## ACCEPTANCE

+I will know this is complete when:

+- camera pitch is respected

 # STORY movement using physics engine

 ## ACCEPTANCE

-I will know this is working when:
+I will know this is complete when:

 - I can use input to move along a box collider using Rapier